dbgrande/GrandeModular/README.md

 **Notes Section:**

 - **Mono pitch input:** Feed in a monophonic sequence of V/Oct note pitches.
-Each value is latched on the rising edge of its corresponding gate pulse.
+Each value is latched on the rising edge of its corresponding gate pulse (unless **Don't latch current note** context option is enabled).

 - **Poly pitch output:** Connect to the V/Oct input of a polyphonic oscillator.